rekumar/labgraph/docs/source/node_types.rst

 Material
 """"""""

-- :py:class:`Material <alab_data.Material>` nodes are the fundamental building blocks of the data model.
-These represent a material in a given state.
+- :py:class:`Material <alab_data.Material>` nodes represent a material in a given state/at a certain point within an experiment.
+"Material" here is used loosely -- in essence, a :py:class:`Material <alab_data.Material>` node is what an experimentalist might consider their "sample".
+For example, a :py:class:`Material <alab_data.Material>` could describe a chemical, a solution, a powder, or a thin film.

 .. autoclass:: alab_data.data.nodes.Material